 Less extreme: look at pro athletes, and what a vast range of diets they have.
 Whether in endurance sports, mainstream sports, Olympic sports, or combat sports, you can find someone on top of the world eating whichever diet you’re searching for.
-Paleo, vegan, fruitarian, fast food … you name it, someone (in a relatively small pool of elite athletes) is doing it.
+Paleo, vegan (and even paleo-vegan), fruitarian, fast food … you name it, someone (in a relatively small pool of elite athletes) is doing it.

 The criteria for deciding which diet is best

 So meant is a confusing term.
 Is the diet that maximizes longevity the one we’re “meant” to eat?
 Or is it the one, say, that makes us perform the best in sports, or the one that gives us six-pack abs?

 Most of us aren’t pro athletes or even serious athletes.
 We do the sports we do in order to enrich our lives, but that’s it.
 And abs, well, we know you can have those for three easy payments of $19.99, and they’ll even throw in some Mighty Putty.
 So we’ll leave that be.

 For me, and I suspect most other people, longevity is what we’re after.

 Let’s look at the question from that perspective: What populations of people live the longest, and what do they eat?

 Dr. Joel Fuhrman devotes a small section in his excellent book Super Immunity to this question.
 And his answer is: